cylc/cylc-doc/src/user-guide/running-workflows/dynamic-behaviour.rst

 The ``cylc broadcast`` command overrides task :cylc:conf:`[runtime]` settings in a running scheduler.
-You can think of it as communicating changed settings (including information via environment variables) to selected upcoming tasks via the scheduler.
+You can think of it as communicating new configuration settings (including information via environment variables) to selected upcoming tasks via the scheduler.

-Broadcasts can target all tasks, groups of tasks, or specific tasks, at all cycle points or at specific cycle points.
 See ``cylc broadcast --help`` for detailed information.

-Broadcast settings targeting a specific task ID or cycle point expire as the workflow moves on.
-Non-specific broadcasts persist throughout the run and across restarts unless manually cleared using the broadcast command.
+Broadcast settings targeting a specific cycle point expire as the workflow moves on.
+Otherwise they persist for lifetime of the run, and across restarts, unless cleared with another invocation of the command.

 .. _Sub-Workflows: